Thalassophobia: Psychological theories

 Thalassophobia is often explained as a primal fear.
-Considering that humans are land mammals and we rely on our eyesight to collect food, it is evolutionarily coded into our lives that the deep sea opposes that environment.
+Considering that humans are land mammals and rely on eyesight to collect food, it is evolutionarily coded into humans’ lives that the deep sea opposes that environment.
 Marc Carlin explains the phobia as, “We all have this fear of darkness because we can’t see and we rely on our vision to protect us.
 If you shut your eyes and you can’t see, now you have to rely on senses that you don’t normally rely upon.”
-He goes on to explain that without using the senses that we normally use, it puts us at a deficit, causing a fear of the dark and deepness.
+He goes on to explain that without using the senses that they normally use, it places humans at a deficit, causing a fear of the dark and deepness.

 Carl Jung, a Swiss psychiatrist, studied the archetypes in the collective unconscious.
 Archetypes are hidden meanings in symbols and messages in society.
 The collective unconscious are a society's unconscious thinking that is universal for everyone.
 Jung mentions in his study that water is a popular archetype in the collective unconscious as a reflection of one's darkest thoughts and desires.

 Harrington argues that in Freudian terms, one's ego, or one's true identity is not completely aligned with their complete reality.
 It is theorized that all of one's darkest and repressed thoughts and desires are reflected in the water causing a feeling of dread and fear.
 Harrington hypothesizes that in the same way, how the ocean is perceived, or what we have been able to discover, may not completely align with the uncharted possibilities that the ocean could hold, resulting in a fear of what the ocean could hold, such as sea monsters.
 The reflection and comparison of one's mind to the ocean can be a signal of the unfamiliarity of one's mind and identity, resulting in thalassophobia.